mare50/Enterprise-HA-Network-Architecture/README.md

 ---

+## 🔑 Topology Access Credentials

+To access and audit the operational command lines (CLI) of the switches and routers within the simulation workspace, use the following standardized cryptographic access credentials:

+* **Administrative Username:** `admin`
+* **Secure VTY / Console Password:** `CiscoPass123!`
+* **Privileged EXEC Mode (Enable Secret):** `CiscoPass123!`

+*Note: All local database profiles have been symmetrically hardened with background cryptographic reversible hash formatting utilizing `service password-encryption` to align with enterprise security baseline compliance standards.*

 ## 🛠️ Deployment & Verification Commands

 To verify route injection, address translation tables, and security enforcement across this topology, utilize the following Cisco IOS diagnostic commands: